disiji/fc_differentiable/README.md

 producing classification results on par with those generated via human expertise, in terms of both thepositions of the gating boundaries and the diagnostic accuracy.

-To reproduce the results reported in the paper, we provide default configuration files which should run out of the box on the synthetic data.
-(To use the same CLLdata we use in the paper please download the data here: INSERT LINK HERE, and then put the data in the data directory.)
-To do so navigate to the src directory and run the desired main.
+To run our code:
+1. Download the data from the following link:
+2. Create a cll directory in the data directory
+3. Move the data folders into the cll directory
+4. Modify the config file with the same name as the main
+5. Run the desired main from the command line

+Example

 To use non-default experiment configurations, modify the correspondig default config file found in the configs folder, and change the path_to_yaml variable at the end of each main to match the modified config file.

 For example to run model X with Y settings, modify Z config file and run the following from the src directory: